 - perform the header compression using ROHC as specified in clause 5.7.4, if SDU Type is IP;

-- set the PDCP SN of the PDCP Data PDU to TX_NEXT modulo 2[sl-PDCP-SN-Size].
+- set the PDCP SN of the PDCP Data PDU to TX_NEXT modulo 2[sl-PDCP-SN-Size];

+- if the transmitting PDCP entity is associated with two RLC entities, perform transmit operation for PDCP duplication with the associated RLC entities as specified in clause 5.2.1, with the following modifications:

+- consider PDCP duplication as activated;

+- submit the PDCP control PDU to one of the associated RLC entities.

+NOTE X: How to decide to which RLC entity a PDCP control PDU is submitted is left to UE implementation.